The Great Ontario-Hopped Craft Beer Competition (2018)

 About the Competition

-After more than a century, hops have been making a comeback in Ontario agriculture.
-In 2013, the first annual Great Ontario-Hopped Craft Beer Competition (GOHCBC) brought Ontario hop producers and the Ontario brewing industry together to:
+The annual Great Ontario-Hopped Craft Beer Competition (GOHCBC) brings Ontario hop growers and the Ontario brewing industry together to:

 Who is Eligible?

-The GOHCBC is intended for commercial Ontario breweries, students in their graduating year of accredited Ontario Brewmaster courses and Ontario hop producers.
-To qualify, the brewer must represent a brewery that sells the beer it produces, either on-premises or through a distributor <or> be enrolled in their graduating year of an accredited Ontario Brewmaster course.
+The GOHCBC is intended for commercial Ontario breweries, students in their graduating year of accredited Ontario Brewmaster courses and commercial Ontario hop growers.
+To qualify, the Brewer must represent a brewery that sells the beer it produces, either on-premises or through a distributor <or> be enrolled in their graduating year of an accredited Ontario Brewmaster course.

-The hop producer must have more than 400 hop plants with the intent to sell for use in commercially available beer.
-Brewers may only submit one entry, but hop growers may belong to more than one team.
-For example, more than one brewer may pair with the same hop grower to supply hops for their entry.
-Alternately, more than one hop grower may supply hops to the same brewer for their entry.
+The Hop grower must have more than 400 hop plants or ½ acre in production with the intent to sell for use in commercially available beer.
+Brewers may only submit one entry, teamed with no more than two Hop growers.
+Hop growers may not be part of more than two entries.
 All hops used in the entry must be grown in Ontario.

-In order to preserve the integrity of the competition, hop growers must now inform the organizers when hops have been delivered to the brewer and the Brewer must email the organizers when hops have been received (contact information below).
+In order to preserve the integrity of the competition, Hop growers must inform the organizers when hops have been delivered to the Brewer and the Brewer must email the organizers when hops have been received (contact information below).

 Number of Entrees

-New for 2017, the competition is expanding to accept a maximum of 18 beer entries.
-Entrants will be accepted on a first come, first serve basis in the form of a completed registration received before the deadline.
+The competition accepts a maximum of 18 beer entries.
+Entrants will be accepted on a first come, first served basis in the form of a completed registration form, including payment, received before the deadline.